kubernetes/kubernetes/examples/mysql-cinder-pd/README.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-# Mysql installation with cinder volume plugin
+# MySQL installation with cinder volume plugin

 Cinder is a Block Storage service for OpenStack.
 This example shows how it can be used as an attachment mounted to a pod in Kubernets.